Global Alliance Launches New Interactive Report: The Politics of Knowledge

 Shaped by the views and expertise of 17 diverse teams of authors, we hone in on the battleground of evidence and whose knowledge counts and tackle the narrative strategies that undermine action and mislead the public about what’s possible.

-The interactive — access it here — places a central focus on the farmers, researchers, and others experiencing the positive impacts of agroecology, regenerative approaches, and Indigenous foodways.
+This interactive places a central focus on the farmers, researchers, and others experiencing the positive impacts of agroecology, regenerative approaches, and Indigenous foodways.
 Seeing and hearing the first-hand knowledge, expertise, and testimonies of farmers, researchers, and others experiencing the positive impacts of agroecology, regenerative approaches, and Indigenous foodways— alongside case studies, scientific analyses, and peer-reviewed literature — is in service of these approaches.

 As we edge towards the end of 2021, the “super year” for action on food, climate, and the SDGs, there’s still a long way to go to realize a future of food that is healthy, resilient, and equitable for all.
 At the Global Alliance for the Future of Food, we’re committed to advancing seven calls to action that each present a powerful pathway to food systems transformation.